jkanyaris/one-click-hugo-cms/site/content/products/_index.md

 intro:
   heading: What we offer
   description: >-
 Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
 Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
+Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
     - image: /img/illustrations-coffee-gear.svg
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
+Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
     - image: /img/illustrations-tutorials.svg
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+        Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
+Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
         Email us or call the store for details.
     - image: /img/illustrations-meeting-space.svg
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
+Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
 main:
-  heading: Great coffee with no compromises
+  heading: Great enterprise with no compromises
   description: >
-    We hold our coffee to the highest standards from the shrub to the cup.
-    That’s why we’re meticulous and transparent about each step of the coffee’s journey.
-We personally visit each farm to make sure the conditions are optimal for the plants, farmers and the local environment.
+Ekodada is social enterprise that aims to use a holistic approach to solve local environmental and social economic problems in Kenya.
+Specifically , it aims to employ applied scientific solutions through business approaches to climate change , poor farming methods , biodiversity loss , alien invasive species , soil degradation, food security and unsustainable livelihoods.
   image1:
     alt: A close-up of a paper filter filled with ground coffee
     image: /img/products-grid3.jpg